Legoland Sichuan

 Legoland Sichuan is an upcoming theme park and resort located in Shigao, Sichuan, China.
-The resort started construction on June 8, 2020, and is planned to open in 2025.
+The resort started construction on June 8, 2020, and was planned to open in 2025.
+As of 2026, construction of the park remains on hold until further notice.

 Plans

 The project is led by Merlin Entertainment.
 On 27 September 2019, Merlin and Global Zhongjun announced a Legoland Resort in Sichuan Province.
-The resort was scheduled to open in 2023, however, it was pushed back to its current date.
+The resort was scheduled to open in 2023, however, it was pushed back to 2025, before being delayed again.

 The resort area covers 57 hectares, with a building area of 159,000 square metres spread over 10 themed areas.
 The estimated construction cost is CN¥3 billion (US$412 million).